Bohol is one of the most beautiful places in South East Asia when it comes to scenic beauty. It has lots to offer you throughout your stay.

 BANAT-I HILL in Tagbilaran City commands a scenic view of the vast sea facing Mindanao, Negros and Siquijor Provinces, and Panglao Island strait.
 Hill elevation is 145 meters.

 Chocolate Hills are not only two but more than 1,268 cone-shaped hills – a very strange geological formation that has baffled a lot of geologists.
 The hills are spread over an area of 50 square kilometers or more and vary in size from 30 meters to 120 meters in height.

 Chocolate Hills Complex in Carmen is 55 km from Tagbilaran City and the most famous tourist attraction of Bohol.
 There are thousand cone-shaped hills spreading out on a natural open plateau, looking like mystic mounds.

 There are two areas to visit to get a good look at the hills.
 These are at the Chocolate Hills Complex in Carmen town, and at the Sagbayan Peak.

 The biggest hill has been developed into a resort with accommodations, restaurant and gift shop.
 213 steps lead to the top where an observation deck is built and the view there is simply wonderful.

 SAGBAYAN PEAK also offers a good view of the chocolate mounds.
-The Sagbayan Peak Park is a new tourist destination with a butterfly dome, a restaurant, a café and a souvenir shop.
-The Sagbayan Water Park now being developed.
+The Sagbayan Peak Park is a tourist destination with a butterfly dome, a restaurant, a café, a souvenir shop, and a water park.
 Nipa huts are present displaying native products.
 It commands a beautiful view of the sea and the neighboring island of Cebu.